HalfdanJ/svelte-adapter-appengine/README.md

 - `useCloudLogging`: Enable or disable [Google Cloud Logging](https://cloud.google.com/logging/docs/overview).
 When enabled, `console.log`, `console.error` and so on show up with more metadata in Cloud Logging dashboard, and log messages are bundled by request trace id's.
 Enabled by default.
 - `external`: Node modules that the esbuild step should mark as external.
 - `dependencies`: Node modules that should be added to `package.json` file in the build step.
 These modules will be fetched when the application is deployed.
+- `nodejsRuntime`: Node version to use in appengine runtime.
+See available runtimes [here](https://cloud.google.com/appengine/docs/standard/nodejs/runtime).
+Defaults to `16`

 The generated `app.yaml` file can be customized by adding a file named `app.yaml` in the root of the project.
 The adapter will merge this file with the generated `app.yaml` file, enabling for example custom machine types, added routes or any other [app.yaml configuration](https://cloud.google.com/appengine/docs/standard/reference/app-yaml?tab=node.js)